nightnoryu/nightnoryu/README.md

 - **Volga State University of Technology** - BEng, Program Engineering, June 2024
   - Thesis: "Expansion and modification of the functionality of the deals & sales pipeline modules in the iSpring internal CRM system"

-## 🔍 Interested In
+## 🔍 Interested in

 - Golang & PHP
-- Domain Driven Design & Clean Architecture
+- Domain Driven Design & clean architecture
-- AI Agentic Applications
+- AI agentic applications
-- Observability Tools: Grafana & OpenSearch
+- Observability tools: Grafana & OpenSearch

 ## 📫 How to reach me